Poorniiii/shybreezediary_final/README.md

 Created with CodeSandbox

 This is a Mobile and Desktop responsive Diary App made with ReactJS, Reduxw(react-redux and @reduxjs/toolkit), React Hooks and uses bootstrap for styling.
-It mainly focuses on front end which is UI and handling data(functionality).
+It mainly focuses on front end which is UI and handling data(functionality) and doesn't use API.

-Data is stored in react store and CRUD operation performs on store.
+Data(.js file) is stored in react store and CRUD operation performs on store.

 Contents:
 This diary has Login and Signup page.
 But it won't work as user data is currently not stored(Just created to play around with router).